afontainec/chinchay-docs/docs/docs/hateoas.md

 ## Overview

 HATEOAS is one of the most distintive features of a REST API and is hardly ever present.
 HATEOAS tries to mimic our real-life browsing, when we visit a page all the posible links are presented (as buttons, images, etc).
 HATEOAS aims to do the same, which every API request a list of followup links are given.
-However, doing so its a pain in the *** for the developer, he is responsible to, for every API request, return all the followup link.
+However, doing so it's a pain in the *** for the developer, he is responsible to, for every API request, return all the followup link.
 So guess what does chinchay do?
-Yes it will make it veeery easy to do so with its HATEOAS generator.
+Yes it will make it veeery easy to do so with it's HATEOAS generator.

 You can read more about [HATEOAS here](https://restfulapi.net/hateoas/).

 ## HATEOAS Generator

-So, lets get started.
+So, let's get started.
 Will exemplify with the controller of [Getting Started Tutorial](../gettingstarted/ejs).

 So the controller goes like this: